karheinz/sesame/README.md

 ### IMPORTANT!!! ###

-Work on sesame has not been finished yet!
+Work on sesame is in progress and has not been finished yet!

 What you can do so far is:

 * create, open, close and write containers
-* list, show, add and delete entries
+* list, show, add, update and delete entries
+* add, update and delete attributes and passwords

 What is missing:

-* editing entries (all about tags, attributes and data)
+* managing keys (binary data)
+* signal handler for clean shutdown (on SIGTERM etc.)
+* ...

 Introduction